Regression ensemble model¶

 - save(path=None, **pkl_kwargs)¶

-Saves the model under a given path or file handle.
+Saves the ensemble model under a given path or file handle.

 Example for saving and loading a